photonPrograms/alien_invasion_game/README.md

 # alien_invasion_game
-Learning pygames by builiding the classic alien invasion game Part of the Python Crash Course 2e Exercises
+Builiding the classic alien invasion game using pygames

 alien_invasion.py: the backbone of the game calling all other classes and running the game ship.py, button.py, alien.py, scoreboard.py, bullet.py: control respective game elements